k-box/k-box/docs/user/en/microsite/index.md

 # Microsites
+_Only users with permissions of project manager and higher can perform operations described below.
+Please contact your Project Administrator via email, indicating your interest in any of the points._

 With the usage of Microsite(beta) you can create a single page website for your project.
 On that page you can put text, images and links.